Jekyll Island Day Paddle

 Jekyll Island, once known as the "playground of millionaires," is now home to Jekyll Island Club Historic District, Jekyll Island State Park, and other Jekyll Island Authority properties, including the Georgia Sea Turtle Center and Jekyll Island Museum.

 Hosted by SouthEast Adventure Outfitters, our Saturday morning paddle will launch from the southwest side of Jekyll Island and track north through the beautiful salt marsh through Fancy Bluff Creek.
-After rounding the northern tip of the island we will beach our boats at the driftwood beach.
-Watercraft are not provided but SouthEast Adventures has both kayaks and tandem kayaks for available to rent - click this link for reservations (make sure to reserve your kayak as soon as you register for this experience!)
+After rounding the northern tip of the island we will beach our kayaks at the driftwood beach.
+Kayaks are not included in the cost of registration, but SouthEast Adventure has both kayaks and tandem kayaks for available to rent if you do not have your own boat.

 The Jekyll Island Paddle & Camp is one of the Georgia Conservancy's Bucket List Trips.
 Our Bucket List Trips are once-in-a-lifetime journeys that include adventures in the Cohutta Wilderness, Okefenokee Wilderness, Blackbeard Island Wilderness, on Cabretta Beach on Sapelo Island, Cloudland Canyon, Jekyll Island and on the Conasauga River.

 Learn more about the Georgia Conservancy's Stewardship Trips Program

 If you have any questions about our Stewardship Trips Program or about any upcoming trip, please contact Georgia Conservancy Stewardship Trips Director Clark Harrison at firstname.lastname@example.org.